Non-Stop (film): Home media

 Non-Stop was released on Blu-ray Disc and DVD on June 10, 2014.

 Reception

 Box office

 The film opened in 3,090 theaters in the United States and Canada, making $10 million on opening day.
 It went on to debut to $28.8 million, finishing first ahead of former box-office leader The Lego Movie, which also starred Neeson, and fellow new release Son of God.
 In its second weekend the film dropped 45%, grossing $15.8 million and finishing third.

-The film earned $92.1 million in North America and $130.6 million in other territories for a total gross of $222.8 million, against a budget of $50 million.
+The film earned $92.1 million in North America and $130.6 million in other territories for a total worldwide gross of $223 million, against a budget of $50 million.

 Critical response

 On Rotten Tomatoes the film holds an approval rating of 62% based on 228 reviews, with an average rating of 5.80/10.
 The website's critical consensus reads: "While Liam Neeson is undoubtedly an asset, Non-Stop wastes its cast — not to mention its solid premise and tense setup—on a poorly conceived story that hinges on a thoroughly unbelievable final act."
 Metacritic assigned the film a weighted average score of 56 out of 100, based on 41 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Chris Nashawaty gave a positive review in Entertainment Weekly.
 "At a certain point either you'll fasten your seat belt and go with Non-Stops absurd, Looney Tunes logic or you won't.
 Against my better judgment, I went with it.
 After all, Neeson has shown time and again that he's the closest thing Hollywood has these days to a box office Rumpelstiltskin.
 He can spin cheese into gold."
 David Denby was ambivalent on the film's overall scope in New Yorker, but he praised Neeson who "moves his big body through confined spaces (virtually the entire movie takes place in the airplane) with so much power that you expect him to rip out the seats."

 Richard Corliss inTime wrote that the film "is no more or less than what it intends to be....
 Why demand logic of an action movie released in February, when audiences just want a nice, bumpy ride?"
 Susan Wloszczyna of RogerEbert.com wrote that the movie "is so ridiculously entertaining in spite of its occasional lapses in real-world logic."
 Tom Shone of The Guardian maintained a similar tone in his review, saying of Neeson: "He's at his best striding up and down the aisles of the aircraft with that big, rolling gait of his, carving out great wads of air with his hands, barking orders, his face in Rodin-ish profile, his destiny, like Mitchum's, enlivened by a nobility far greater than the film he finds himself in – the true sign of a B-movie king".